networktocode/ntc-netbox-plugin-onboarding/README.md

 - `default_management_prefix_length` integer ( default 0), length of the prefix that will be used for the management IP address, if the IP can't be found.

 ## Usage

 ### Preparation

-To work properly the plugin needs to know the Site, Platform, Device Type, Device Role of each device as well as its primary IP address.
+To work properly the plugin needs to know the Site, Platform, Device Type, Device Role of each device as well as its primary IP address or DNS Name.
 It's recommended to create these objects in NetBox ahead of time and to provide them when you want to start the onboarding process.

+> For DNS Name Resolution to work, the instance of NetBox must be able to resolve the name of the
+> device to IP address.

 If `Platform`, `Device Type` and/or `Device Role` are not provided, the plugin will try to identify these information automatically and, based on the settings, it can create them in NetBox as needed.
 > If the Platform is provided, it must contains a valid Napalm driver available to the worker in Python